 Investor Relations (IR)

-Since the recommendations by the Task Force on Climate-related Financial Disclosures (TCFD) in June 2017 there has been increasing attention on the oversight, risk management and emissions disclosure.
+Since the launch of the Task Force on Climate-related Financial Disclosures (TCFD) in June 2017 there has been increasing attention on the oversight, risk management and emissions disclosure.
 Subsequently, investors are increasingly enquiring not just about operational emissions, but also the emissions and risks associated with the supply chain.
 With an organisational assessment a business is equipped with robust data to answer these kinds of questions

 Research & Development